William Q. MacLean Jr.: Political career

-MacLean began his political career as a member of the Fairhaven school committee.
-In 1960 he was elected to the Massachusetts House of Representatives.
-He became the House Majority Whip in 1973 and two years later became Majority Leader.
-He resigned as Majority Leader in July 1978 due to his frustrations with Speaker Thomas W. McGee.
-Later that year, MacLean challenged incumbent state senator Robert M. Hunt for the seat in the Bristol and Plymouth district.
+With his aspirations for House leadership dead, MacLean aimed to start over in the Senate and so he challenged incumbent state senator Robert M. Hunt for his seat in the Bristol and Plymouth district.
 MacLean defeated Hunt 51% to 40% in the Democratic primary and beat Republican Brett W. Thacher 67% to 33% in the general election.
-He would run unopposed until 1990 when he beat Hunt, who had become a Republican, 67% to 33%.
+He then ran unopposed until 1990 when he beat Hunt, who had become a Republican, 67% to 33%.
+In the Senate, he chaired a committee which Senator David H. Locke called "the largest above-ground grave in the state", as any bill Senate leadership opposed would die in his committee.
+MacLean did not seek reelection in 1992.

 During his tenure in the legislature, MacLean gained the nickname "Mr. December" for his ability to get bills passed during the last month of the legislative session.
-He also gained a reputation for working on behalf of a number of special interest groups, including beer distributors, the real estate industry, and racetracks.
+In the House, MacLean was described as a loyal supporter of Democratic leadership and the chief fundraiser among Democrats in 1977.
+McGee was a conservative and the Massachusetts Civil Liberties Union once gave him a rating of zero.
+He was viewed as tough and heavy-handed, but also as compromising.
+He gained a reputation for working on behalf of a number of special interest groups, including beer distributors, the real estate industry, and racetracks.
+He was also an ally of business and universities in Southeastern Massachusetts.
+MacLean defended himself from the special interest accusations by saying that he was "business-oriented" and "pro-jobs".